Yasiin Bey: Personal life

 Bey married Maria Yepes in 1996.
 He filed for divorce from her in 2006.
 She took him to court over failure in child-support obligations, paying $2,000 short of the monthly $10,000 he had been ordered to pay for their two daughters.
-He has four other children, including R&B singer and record producer Laila Smith, best known as Laila!
+He has four other children, including R&B singer and record producer Laila Smith, best known as Laila!.

 Bey's mother, Sheron Smith, managed part of her son's career.
 She was a motivational speaker and authored the book Shine Your Light: A Life Skills Workbook, where she details her experience as a single mother raising him.
 Smith died in 2023.

 In January 2016, Bey was ordered to leave South Africa and not return for five years, having stayed in the country illegally on an expired tourist visa granted in May 2013.
 That month, he was charged with using an unrecognized World Passport and having lived illegally in South Africa since 2014.
 He had reportedly recruited Kanye West to help defend him, and posted a message on West's website announcing his retirement from show business.
 There was a court case in relation to immigration offenses involving him and his family.
-He was allowed to leave South Africa on November 22, 2016, but was barred from coming back.
+He was allowed to leave South Africa on November 22, 2016, and was barred from returning.